 It is natural for a believer to sprint toward their calling when health, finances, and emotions are thriving, but the race of faith in between those near-perfect moments can range from an even pace to a slow and arduous walk.
 Let's face it: sometimes the marathon of life can be downright discouraging.
 Even a seasoned Christian can lose sight of the goal in those difficult moments.

-Thank you for giving me hope in Christ when I am grieving a difficulty.
-I want to bring others toward You, running at full sprint toward Your dreams for me but sometimes I simply run out of steam.
-Please help me to see Your purpose through the difficulties.
+Dear Father, thank you for giving me hope in Christ when I am grieving a difficulty.
+I want to bring others toward you, running at full sprint toward your dreams for me but sometimes I simply run out of steam.
+Please help me to see your purpose through the difficulties.
 Thank you for sending Jesus to win the race for me for eternity!
 In Jesus's name, amen.